 - Scratchy and Snowball II are cats that have ears that are shaped like shark fins.

 - Many human characters in The Flintstones have small ears that are shaped like triangles.

 - Roxanne from A Goofy Movie has ears that look like human ears.
-Then again only her nose and muzzle keeps her from being a full-on human.
+Only her nose and muzzle keep her from being a full-on human.

 - The aardvarks from Arthur all sport rounded ears.
 In real life, an aardvark has floppy ears.